Big Gay Ice Cream

-Big Gay Ice Cream (BGIC) is a New York City–based company that started with an ice cream truck.
-At the company’s peak they operated four storefronts in New York City and one in Philadelphia.
+Big Gay Ice Cream (BGIC) was a New York City–based company that started with an ice cream truck.
+At the company's peak they operated four storefronts in New York City and one in Philadelphia.
 Co-founded by Doug Quint and Bryan Petroff, BGIC specializes in soft-serve ice cream cones, cups, and novelties with a menu of unique and unusual flavors and toppings.
 BGIC was part of a wider trend of gourmet and upscale food trucks popular in the United States.

 BGIC has an official theme song, written and recorded by Jane Wiedlin of The Go-Go's.

 Name

 The use of gay in the company name refers both to the sexual orientation of co-founders Doug Quint and Bryan Petroff and to its older, seldom-used definition, "happy".
 According to Quint: "If I weren't gay, I wouldn't call it the Big Gay Ice Cream Truck.
 And if I weren't happy, I wouldn't have the Big Gay Ice Cream Truck.
 It would just be the big crabby ice cream truck."

-Quint and Petroff were not seeking to be hyper-political with the name; they want their customers to interpret it however they want.
+In an interview with CNN, Quint said he and Petroff were not seeking to be "hyper-political" with the name; they wanted their customers to interpret it however they wanted, with Quint saying "we preferred people make assumptions".